 If you or your family member either has an immunosuppressed illness or cancer, you should never allow a sponge into your home.

 Due to the number of bacteria the sponge harbors, and regardless if you disinfect the sponge, you may not have disinfected it thoroughly enough.
+There is a very strong possibility you can transfer some of the sponges’ bacteria to your family member.

 The proper ways to disinfect a kitchen sponge